no-trailing-slash/no-trailing-slash.github.io/README.md

+**This repo was created to demonstrate the no-trailing-slash working from the root directory of a subdomain and all code was imported here from the original repo.
+This repo is only an example and will not be maintained or updated.
+For the most current README and repo files, please click [here](https://github.com/randychilau/gatsby-no-trailing-slash-github-pages).**

 ## Example of Gatsby Site hosted on GitHub Pages without a trailing slash (aka "no-trailing-slash") in the url (including the sitemap)

 Here is the [example site](https://randychilau.github.io/gatsby-no-trailing-slash-github-pages/).
 Thanks for visiting!